A variety of learning experiences

 Professional Requirements:

 1. A 120-hour practicum is required at the end of the program and must be completed within 6 weeks from the practicum (NUCL 180) course start date.
-The course start date for the practicum may be adjusted due to the employer's ability to accommodate the practicum time frame.
+The course start and/or end dates for the practicum may be adjusted due to the employer's ability to accommodate the practicum time frame.

 2. Students are eligible for practicum after successful completion of all theory courses.